Taylor Swift steals the show at an Asian summit as Singapore defends exclusive Eras Tour stop

 “It has turned out to be a very successful arrangement.
 I don’t see that as being unfriendly,“ Lee said.

-Thailand’s Prime Minister, Srettha Thavisin, brought attention to the deal in February with a public claim that a promoter told him the Singaporean government subsidized the concert with a condition that the artist not play anywhere else in Southeast Asia.
+Thailand’s Prime Minister, Srettha Thavisin, brought attention to the deal in February with a public claim that a promoter told him the Singaporean government subsidized the concerts with around $2 million to $3 million per show with a condition that the artist not play anywhere else in Southeast Asia.

 Srettha said that if he had known about the deal before, he was confident he would be able to pull off something similar.